 Lab/Instructional Setting up a LAN and a WAN

-Understanding the difference between a Wide Area Network (WAN) and Local Area Network (LAN) connection is pivotal to cybersecurity analysts and network engineer's alike.
-Regardless if an individual is an incident responder or a help-desk technician, it is important to understand the different types of networks and how they impact an organization.
+Understanding the difference between a Wide Area Network (WAN) and Local Area Network (LAN) connection is pivotal to cybersecurity analysts and network engineers alike.
+Regardless of if an individual is an incident responder or a help-desk technician, it is important to understand the different types of networks and how they impact an organization.
 In this lab, students will set up and conduct basic configuration of a WAN and LAN interface on a gateway.

 Lab/Instructional Connecting Clients